Finite Key Security of the Extended B92 Protocol: Main Technical Result

 for $\lambda_u(j|k) \in \mathbb{C}$, and some other (or same) orthonormal basis $\wt{M}$ (where, recall, $M$ is the sampling basis), then it holds that a $5\sqrt{\epsilon_\delta^{cl}}$-secure key may be distilled from the above state of length $\ell$ with:

-where $c = \max_{i,j}|\braket{\wt{m}_i|j}|^2$. \end{theorem} \begin{proof} Our proof proceeds in four steps.
-First, we will use Theorem \ref{thm:introduction:sample} to construct ``ideal'' states, our goal being to analyze these and then using Lemma \ref{lemma:introduction:ideal-sec} to promote the analysis to the real state.
-Next, we must trace the protocol's execution and filtering operations on ideal states.
-Finally, we show how to bound the min entropy as a function of $\gamma(\samp, \mathcal{S}, c_0)$.
+where $c = -\log_2\max_{i,j}|\braket{\wt{m}_i|j}|^2$. \end{theorem} \begin{proof} Our proof proceeds in four steps.
+First, we will use Theorem \ref{thm:introduction:sample} to construct ``ideal'' states, our goal being to analyze these and then use Lemma \ref{lemma:introduction:ideal-sec} to promote the analysis to the real state.
+Next, steps two and three involve tracing the protocol's execution, including all filtering operations and measurements, on the ideal states.
+Finally, we show how to bound the min entropy of the resulting state, as a function of $\gamma(\samp, \mathcal{S}, c_0)$.

 \textbf{Step 1, Ideal State Construction:} First, consider a pure input state $\rho\up{0}_{ABE} = \kb{\psi}_{ABE}$.
 If the input state is not pure, we may purify it and give the purification system to Eve which can only be to her benefit.
 By Theorem \ref{thm:introduction:sample}, there exist ideal states $\{\ket{\phi\up{t}}\}$, indexed by subsets $t$, such that: